-Year in and year out, with a well-documented history of success at several NFL facilities, also after an extensive nationwide search for multiple top-notch venues, Blue-Grey Football is pleased to announce that the schedule has been released for the upcoming series of All-American Combines.
+Year in and year out, with a well-documented history of success at NFL facilities, also after an extensive nationwide search for multiple top-notch venues, Blue-Grey Football is pleased to announce that a tentative schedule has been released for the upcoming series of All-American Combines.

 The game is nationally broadcast on ESPN or Impact Football Network and held at Dallas Cowboys’ AT&T Stadium or Tampa Bay Buccaneers’ Raymond James Stadium, also Atlanta Falcons’ Mercedes Benz Stadium, Jacksonville Jaguars’ EverBank Field or Houston Texans’ NRG Stadium.